Postmodern architecture: Theories of postmodern architecture

 The Hood Museum of Art (1981–1983) has a typical asymmetrical façade which was at the time prevalent throughout postmodern buildings.

 Robert Venturi's Vanna Venturi House (1962–1964) illustrates the postmodernist aim of communicating a meaning and the characteristic of symbolism.
 The façade is, according to Venturi, a symbolic picture of a house, looking back to the 18th century.
 This is partly achieved through the use of symmetry and the arch over the entrance.

 Perhaps the best example of irony in postmodern buildings is Charles Moore's Piazza d'Italia (1978).
-Moore quotes (architecturally) elements of Italian renaissance and Roman Antiquity.
+Moore quotes (architecturally) elements of Italian Renaissance and Roman Antiquity.
 However, he does so with a twist.
 The irony comes when it is noted that the pillars are covered with steel.
 It is also paradoxical in the way he quotes Italian antiquity far away from the original in New Orleans.

 Double coding meant the buildings convey many meanings simultaneously.
-The Sony Building in New York does this very well.
+The Sony Building in New York provides one example.
 The building is a tall skyscraper which brings with it connotations of very modern technology.
-Yet, the top contradicts this.
+However, the top contradicts this.
 The top section conveys elements of classical antiquity.
 This double coding is a prevalent trait of postmodernism.

 The characteristics of postmodernism were rather unified given their diverse appearances.
 The most notable among their characteristics is their playfully extravagant forms and the humour of the meanings the buildings conveyed.

 Postmodern architecture as an international style – the first examples of which are generally cited as being from the 1950s – but did not become a movement until the late 1970s and continues to influence present-day architecture.
 Postmodernity in architecture is said to be heralded by the return of "wit, ornament and reference" to architecture in response to the formalism of the International Style of modernism.
 As with many cultural movements, some of postmodernism's most pronounced and visible ideas can be seen in architecture.
 The functional and formalized shapes and spaces of the modernist style are replaced by diverse aesthetics: styles collide, form is adopted for its own sake, and new ways of viewing familiar styles and space abound.
 Perhaps most obviously, architects rediscovered past architectural ornament and forms which had been abstracted by the Modernist architects.